AbsaOSS/cobrix/README.md

 - #### 0.2.9 released 21 Nov 2018
   - Added an index generation for multisegment variable record size files to make the reader scalable.
-    - It is turned on by default, you can restore old behaviour using .option("allow_indexing", "false")
+    - It is turned on by default, you can restore old behaviour using .option("enable_indexes", "false")
   - Added options to control index generation (first table below).
   - Added generation of helper fields for hierarchical databases (second table below).
 These helper fields allows to split a dataset into individual segments and then join them.
     The helper fields will contain segment ids that can be used for joining the resulting tables.
 See [the guide on loading hierarchical data sets above](#ims).